mgray88/DownPeriscope/README.md

 - Run tests with the DownPeriscopeTests scheme

 ## Trade-offs made
 - Started out using Alamofire, as I was most familiar with that library for networking.
 Half way through realized the `Progress` object updated and returned by Alamofire is incomplete.
 It does not contain information that may be provided by the underlying NSURLSession; `throughput`, `estimatedTimeRemaining`.
+- Resource URLs need to support HEAD requests, for validating URLs and getting file size.
+It seemed like the best idea, until I tried a URL that didn't support HEAD requests.
+So we can put that under improvements

 ## Library Dependencies
 - *Alamofire*: Chosen for familiarity of using it for networking in Swift